rogerjbos/web_rogerjbos/content/post/2019-04-08-Obitalk-settings.md

 * SP3 is GV3 (extra) phone line routed thru pbxes.com
 * SP4 is SIP registered to pbxes.org

 The summary of what is happening is that the Obi202 will be registered with 3 Google Voice accounts and PBXes.com will register to SP4 of the Obi202 and the Obi110 will be registered as an extension on PBXes.com.  *Remember, this is the hard way, primarily for people who want to learn more about VoIP.
-There is an easier way, jut buy an Obi212.*  You can change the setup to suit you, but you just need to make all the appropiate changes.
+There is an easier way, jut buy an Obi212.*  You can change the setup to suit you, but you just need to make all the appropriate changes.
 I will attempt to explain the settings below.

 ### Obi202 SIP service - SP1
 ```
 Voice Services > SP1 Service > X_InboundCallRoute                  {ph} (optionally {(200800100):aa},{ph})

 ```
 X_InboundCallRoute is the dialplan for the inbound calls that show up to the Obi from service provider 1.
 All we need here is the regular setting of {ph} which will ring line 1.
-Dialplans can get complicated fast, if you are using an Obi202 with two phone lines and wanted both to ring when you got a call on SP1, then you would change the X_InboundCallRoute to {ph1},{ph2}.
+Dial plans can get complicated fast, if you are using an Obi202 with two phone lines and wanted both to ring when you got a call on SP1, then you would change the X_InboundCallRoute to {ph1},{ph2}.
 If you wanted the auto attendant to answer if the caller was the Obi110, you would add {(2000800100):aa} to the front of the dialplan.
 This uses the obi device id as caller id and if it matches it routes the call to the auto attendant, otherwise it will ring the phone.
 I was going to use the Auto Attendant as an easy way for the Obi110 to make outgoing calls, but I figured out a better way, which I describe below.

 ### Obi SIP service - SP2
 ```